Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/UI-Best-Practices.md

 ## Post-processing effects on UI
 HDRP renders UI during the transparent pass, before post-processing.
 This means that you need to create Custom Passes and custom Post Processes to achieve typical visual effects for UI.

-For example, if you want to blur the scene background when a UI menu is active, you should:
+For example, if you want to blur the scene background when a UI menu is active:

 1. Render your menu in a Canvas with its **Render Mode** set to **Screen Space - Overlay**.
 Using this render mode means HDRP doesn't apply post-processing to the canvas.
 2. Add a [Custom Pass](Custom-Pass.md), injected **After Post Process**, to blur your scene.
 For examples on how to create custom passes, see [HDRP Custom Passes](https://github.com/alelievr/HDRP-Custom-Passes).